-All devices are factory programmed with a trim value that is stored in FLASH memory at location \$FFC0.
-This trim value is not automatically loaded into OSCTRIM register.
+All devices are factory programmed with a trim value as specified in the ROM order form.
+This trim value is stored in memory location, \$FFC0.
+The trim value is not automatically loaded into the OSCTRIM register.
 User software must copy the trim value from \$FFC0 into OSCTRIM if needed.
-The factory trim value provides the accuracy required for communication using force monitor mode.
-Trimming the device in the user application board will provide the most accurate trim value.
-See Oscillator Characteristics in the Electrical Chapter of this data book for additional information on factory trim.